kevynsantos1/ECE-1310---C-for-Engineers/Learning Switch Case/README.md

 # Learning Switch Case

-This folder contains resources and code examples related to learning about switch statements in C++.
+This folder contains resources and code examples related to when I learned about switch statements in C++.